get-ivan/ivans-tumblr-blog-theme/README.md

 # ivans-tumblr-blog-theme
-The Perfect Tumblr Blog Template for SEO and PBNs.
+The Perfect Tumblr Blog Template for SEO.

 All Rights Reserved © GETIVAN LLC
 This theme may be used for commercial projects and services, but may not be sold by itself in marketplaces.